Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ### Exercise

-The final step to the sign in feature is to implement a sign out feature.
+The final step in completing the sign-in feature is to implement a sign out feature.
 The _authorizedUser_ query can be used to check the authorized user's information.
 If the query's result is `null`, that means that the user is not authorized.
-Open the GraphQL playground an run the following query:
+Open the GraphQL playground and run the following query:

 ```javascript
 {